 Even with the years of experience in performance, I still suffered from anxiety.
 When it was time each semester to perform for my “jury,” I would literally shake all over….one instructor wrote, “your vibrato was very nice.”
-It was obvious that I was anxious because as I had to stand while I played, one of my knees would begin shaking uncontrollably, much like my mouth in the pageant.
-Knowing that the panel of instructors could clearly see my knee shaking, I would then shift my weight to the other knee to compensate….hoping that the shaking would stop, but it would only begin in the other knee…then both knees.
+Obviously, I was anxious because as I had to stand while I played, one of my knees would begin shaking uncontrollably, much like my mouth in the pageant.
+Knowing that the panel of instructors could clearly see my knee-shaking, I would then shift my weight to the other knee to compensate….hoping that the shaking would stop, but it would only begin in the other knee…then both knees.
 It was uncontrollable and very annoying.
-Somehow I managed to play well enough to pass my juries though.
+Somehow I managed to play well enough to pass my juries, though.

 I joined the local musician’s union and had the great honor of playing in the orchestra pit during one of Ule Brenner’s final performances of “the King and I.” I was a successful, professional musician.
 I remember the day that I realized that I was realizing my dream.
 I thought of Mr. Bright and wondered if I would ever get to see him again.
 I was certain he would be proud.

 I eventually overcame my intense fear of everything.
-I got married, had children of my own and learned to accept myself just the way I was and to accept others as they are.
-I still have anxiety attacks from time to time, but have overcome my intense fear of everything.
-Music still brings me peace, satisfaction and a sense of control.
+I got married, had children of my own, and learned to accept myself just the way I was and accept others as they are.
+I still have anxiety attacks from time to time but have overcome my intense fear of everything.
+Music still brings me peace, satisfaction, and a sense of control.

-The public school and College Band programs enriched my life and were no doubt instrumental in the healing journey of one frightened little girl.
-Because of their dedication and devotion to helping me overcome my fears as I grew into a mature musician, I am a successful and capable person, who makes a difference too in the lives of others.
+The public school and College Band programs enriched my life and were undoubtedly instrumental in the healing journey of one frightened little girl.
+Because of their dedication and devotion to helping me overcome my fears as I grew into a mature musician, I am a successful and capable person who makes a difference too in the lives of others.

 My prayer is that those I help will then go on and help others…continuing the cycle of validation and empowerment.